barneyb/aoc-2018/README.md

     ...

 If the day you want isn't available, you'll just have to solve it yourself. :)

+If you drop `input.txt` into each day's directory, you can run them all in one batch.
+The solver will skip any days it can't do, as well as any days an input file wasn't provided for.
+Here's how it might look after the first day:

+    $ ./solve.sh all
+    Solving Day 0 against 'day00/input.txt' ...
+    Part One: 17
+    Part Two: 14
+    16 ms
+    No input file 'day01/input.txt' for Day 1

 ## Adding a Solver